대수다양체

 \[g_{ij}^{\mathcal{M}} \cdot \varphi_j(v) = g_{ij}^{\mathcal{M}} h_j^{-1} v = h_i^{-1} (h_i g_{ij}^{\mathcal{M}} h_j^{-1}) v = h_i^{-1} g_{ij}^{\mathcal{L}} v = \varphi_i(g_{ij}^{\mathcal{L}} v)\]and thus the map \(\check{H}^1(\mathcal{U}, \mathcal{O}_X^\ast) \to \Pic(X)\) is well-defined.

 This proposition shows that the classification of line bundles reduces to a cohomology computation.
-That is, the problem of classifying elements of \(\Pic(X)\) now becomes the problem of classifying \(\mathcal{O}_X^\ast\)-valued Čech 1-cocycles, which is encouraging in that explicit computation is possible.
-In the next post, §Cohomology of Projective Spaces, we compute the cohomology of the line bundle \(\mathcal{O}(d)\) on \(\mathbb{P}^n\).
+That is, the problem of classifying elements of \(\Pic(X)\) becomes the problem of classifying \(\mathcal{O}_X^\ast\)-valued Čech 1-cocycles, which is encouraging in that it is at least amenable to explicit computation.
+In the next post §Cohomology of Projective Space we compute the cohomology of the line bundle \(\mathcal{O}(d)\) on \(\mathbb{P}^n\).

 References